 We are in the historic Pier 88.
-Unfortunately, and as I had expected, no photography
+Unfortunately, and as I had expected, no photography is allowed.

 Parking was very easy.
 Neil drove right up the ramp, a Department of Homeland Security

 officer and her canine partner checked the trunk of the car, and we self-

 Norwegian Breakaway is our largest ship yet.
 According to Norwegian Cruise Line (NCL) literature, she registers 146,600 gross tons and holds 3,963 guests (double occupancy).
 Our trip should be more crowded as it is a school vacation week across much of the area.